 - Advanced Robotics

 - Cloud Computing

 Tree Map reveals the Impact of the Top 8 Heavy Industry Trends

-Based on the Innovation Map, the Treemap below illustrates the impact of the top 8 heavy industry trends in 2022.
+Based on the Innovation Map, the Treemap below illustrates the impact of the top 8 heavy industry trends in 2023.
 Advances in heavy industries facilitate continuous improvement and decarbonization, improving efficiency and sustainability.
 AI-based solutions use machine learning (ML) and deep learning algorithms to optimize operations and extend asset lifetime through predictive maintenance.
 Alternative materials and fuels are also seeing more adoption in manufacturing facilities to reduce their carbon footprint.
 Further, industrial Internet of Things (IIoT) systems allow asset owners to monitor and manage machines for improved throughput.
 Robotics and other automation techniques also reduce human involvement in heavy operations to increase efficiency and ensure worker safety.
 While immersive technologies like augmented reality and virtual reality guide and train operators for situations where manual intervention is required.
-Other heavy industry trends include additive manufacturing, cloud computing, and cybersecurity that keep up with the digital world and its security requirements.
+Other heavy industry trends include additive manufacturing, cloud computing, and cybersecurity which keep up with the digital world and its security requirements.

 Global Startup Heat Map covers 16 Heavy Industry Startups & Scaleups

 The Global Startup Heat Map below highlights the global distribution of the 1 171 exemplary startups & scaleups that we analyzed for this research.
 Created through the StartUs Insights Discovery Platform, the Heat Map reveals that the US and the UK have a high concentration of heavy industry startups, followed by India.